SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/tracking/tracking.md

 Once you have a tracker you can attach it to any item.
 The only requirement is that ``AssetMetadata`` supplied as part of the ``Asset`` retrieval process is transformed into ``PlayerItemTracker/Metadata`` required by the tracker.

+> Tip: More information about <doc:metadata> is available from the dedicated article.

 This transformation requires the use of a dedicated adapter, simply created from your custom tracker type using the ``PlayerItemTracker/adapter(configuration:mapper:)`` method.
 The adapter is also where you can supply any configuration required by your tracker:

 ```swift